danielpacker/stats-rest-api/README.md

 * Increasing real-time resolution will increase memory and CPU usage, but in terms of number of transactions time and space is O(1).
 I have monitored memory usage and it does not change over time.
 * No attempt at persistence was made and stats will not persist once app shuts down.
 This is intentional.
 * DoubleSummaryStatistics was used for all number crunching to avoid re-inventing the wheel and because I would hope it's fast.
+* It's assumed that floating point rounding errors are not an issue, but use of BigDecimal vs double would potentially be more appropriate in a production system.

 ### Prerequisites